ImperialCollegeLondon/dcw-splittingintowords/README.md

 of Perl (still excluding the set module).

-When I have time (in a few days, perhaps - I'm going on a week's holiday shortly), I will attempt to translate findwords2 into C, as findwords2 performs rather better as described above.
-Translating Perl code (where Perl does all the storage management for you) into C code (where you must do it yourself) forcibly reminds you that storage management is hard:-)
+Fifth, I translated the "with backtracking" version findwords2 into C, as findwords2 performs rather better (as I described above).
+The result is: c-version/backtrack.c; this should behave exactly the same as findwords2.
+This time, 154 lines of Perl translates into 264 lines of C - a much better ratio.
+I have implemented backtrack.c in a far more "C like" fashion, for example extracting words in place rather than copying them around all the time as the Perl version does, and building an array of word lengths rather than an array of words.

 	dcw, May 2017